-- 1. Residential Uses: 0.8 spaces per dwelling unit; - 2.
-Retail Uses: 1 space per 500 square feet; - 3.
+- 2. Retail Uses: 1 space per 500 square feet; - 3.
 Personal Service Uses: 1 space per 500 square feet; - 4.
 Dining: 1 space per 5 seats; and, - 5.
 Professional Offices: 1 space per 1,000 square feet. - 6.
 Minimum Parking Space Dimensions: 8.5 feet width by 18 feet length

 Vehicular parking requirements can be satisfied both on-site and off-site.
 If off-site, parking shall be located no further than 1,000 feet from the building it is serving and connected thereto by sidewalks or other appropriate pedestrian facilities.
-The applicant shall provide evidence to the Borough of Keansburg Planning Board of Adjustment that the off-site parking privileges for the building's tenants have been secured through a long-term lease agreement with the property owner or other suitable legal instrument.
+The applicant shall provide evidence to the Borough of Keansburg Planning Board of Adjustment that the off-site parking privileges for building tenants have been secured through a long-term lease agreement with the property owner or other suitable legal instrument.
 On-street parking is considered dedicated to visitors, deliveries and the general public.
+On-street parking may also be used/credited to parking required for retail, personal service, dining and office uses.
 In order to claim credit for on-street parking, an applicant shall demonstrate to the Borough of Keansburg Planning Board of Adjustment that reserving these spaces for the use of building tenants will not displace the demand for parking from visitors, deliveries and the general public.